 International Student Exchange also gives American students the chance to create lifelong friendships with other students from around the world.
 Every exchange student is a friend that can last forever.

-Education Inside and Out of the Classroom
+Getting an Education Inside and Out of the Classroom

+When choosing an exchange program, you should consider the available school network.
 Schools that accept International Student Exchange students promote friendship, understanding, and the value of diversity.
 They know how important it is to understand different cultures and want to be a part of something important.

 ISE exchange students love to teach others about their home countries.
 They bring classroom lessons to life through personal experience.
 It’s a trip abroad, from home!